Friday, August 16, 2013

 Azora: I love fashion.
 Personally, I prefer a mix of different styles.
 In everyday wear, I like jeans, a tank top, and a cardigan.
 Or a nice top with dolman sleeves.
 Something stylish but comfortable.
 For going out or parties and such I like classic silhouettes.
 Little black dress or something with clean lines.

-Azora: one day if I find the right guy and things work out absolutely.
+Azora: One day if I find the right guy and things work out absolutely.
 But right now I’m being kind of selfish, and only thinking of myself haha.
+I feel like I need to focus on my own growth and happiness before bringing someone else into the picture.
+Love is important to me, but I believe it should come at the right time and with the right person.

 Azora: My next step is to start my hormones.
 In the next five to seven years I hope to be living in a different city and making progress in the field of social work.